mikejacktzen/datzen/README.md

 Themed Branding
 ---------------

-### I forgot about the wierd base R name of that link function used in logistic regression.
+### I forgot about the weird base R name of that link function used in logistic regression.

 Uhhh, it was what's his face!
 The one with the logis!
 Oh, you mean `logit`?